-Important compilations of German LTFEs have been performed by Körschens (1994, 1997) and Debreczeni and Körschens (2003).
+- Important compilations of German LTFEs have been performed by Körschens (1994, 1997) and Debreczeni and Körschens (2003).
 In Körschens (1994), 97 German LTFEs with a duration of more than 20 years were listed.
-The starting year, the kinds of factors, the cultivated crops, the size of the plots and experiments, the soil texture, the average annual air temperature, and the average annual precipitation of the site are presented if available.
-In Körschens (1997), 50 German LTFEs with a duration of more than 30 years are listed, and similar information is presented.
+The starting year, the kind of factors, the cultivated crops, the size of the plots and experiments, the soil texture, the average annual air temperature and the average annual precipitation of the site are presented if available.
+In Körschens (1997), 50 German LTFEs with a - duration of more than 30 years are listed, and similar information is presented.
 In Debreczeni and Körschens (2003), 94 German LTFEs with a duration of more than 20 years are listed, and information about the start, experimental aspects, cropping system and soil is provided.
-Körschens (1994, 1997) indicate the following constraints for the compilation of a complete overview of all LTFEs in Germany: the multitude of experiments, discontinued experiments, new experiments or experiments not at all documented in the literature.
-In Debreczeni and Körschens (2003), restricted resources for data collection are also mentioned.
+Körschens (1994, 1997) indicates the following constraints for the compilation of a complete overview of all LTFEs in Germany: the multitude of experiments, discontinued experiments, new experiments, or experiments not at all documented in the literature.
+In Debreczeni and Körschens (2003), restricted resources for data - 90 collection are also mentioned.
 In addition, the heterogeneous setup and the scattered distribution of LTFEs make comparisons of data difficult or impossible (Bai, 2018).
-To cope with these problems, in the frame of the project "BonaRes", funded by the German Federal Ministry for Education and Research (BMBF), there is a focus on a central database for metadata and research data from LTFEs (BonaRes, 2020).
-The research data from two LTFEs (V140, Müncheberg and Dikopshof, Bonn) are available for free reuse via the BonaRes data portal (https://maps.bonares.de/mapapps/, last access: 20 November 2020) and the research data of nine other LTFEs are very close to publication.
-More LTFE holders will hopefully agree to upload research data within the third (and last) funding phase of BonaRes and take the great chance for support in data processing and storage.
+To cope with these problems, in the frame of the project 'BonaRes', funded by the German Federal Ministry for Education and Research (BMBF), there is the focus on a central database for metadata and research data from LTFEs (BonaRes, 2020).
+The research data from two LTFEs (V140, Müncheberg and Dikopshof, Bonn) are available for free reuse via the BonaRes data portal (https://maps.bonares.de/mapapps/) and the data within the third (and last) funding phase of BonaRes and take the great chance for support in data processing and storage.